 Images on this page may contain affiliate links in which we may receive a commission.
 See our affiliate disclosure for details.

 Sources for William Hull’s Trace Research

 - Ayres, Harral, The Great Trail of New England.
 Boston, MA: Meader Publishing Co.
 (1940)

 - The City of Detroit, Michigan, 1701-1922, Volume 1

 - Map of Western Lake Erie – Found by Rusty Davis – Burton Historical Collection

 Related Reading Indian Trails & History

-- The Great Sauk Trail – The Great Sauk Trail is a major Native American route that ran between Detroit, Chicago, and terminated at Rock Island on the Mississippi River.
+- The Great Sauk Trail – The Great Sauk Trail is a prominent Native American route that ran between Detroit and Chicago and terminated at Rock Island on the Mississippi River.

 - Top 10 Lake Michigan Cruising Destinations – Lake Michigan has long been a favorite boating destination for water lovers.
 The third largest of the Great Lakes, this beautiful lake is located entirely in the U.S. Lake Michigan cruising is a popular choice for boaters and sailors who don’t want to deal with Canadian Customs while still being able to cross one of the Great Lakes.

 - Michigan Monday – Ernest Hemingway – Ernest Hemingway was born in Oak Park, Illinois, but his family bought land on Walloon Lake near Petoskey, Michigan, and built a cottage known as Windemere.